Sulphur – The Brutal side of Food & Beauty

 2 loads a day = Rp.112’00

 All this hard work for less then = US$ 10 a day

 Average life expectation 45 years

 During our journeys to East Java we have met, and become friends with many of these porters.
 We now have committed ourselves to help these brutally hard working porters and their families as often as possible with clothes and some financial assistance.
-Three or four times a year we load up a small truck full of essentials and drive for four hours across Bali.
+At least 3 times a year we load up a small truck full of essentials and drive for four hours across Bali.
 In Gilimanuk we board a ferry for an hour and continue our journey in East Java where it will take a further three hours to reach the remote but exceptionally picturesque caldera of Kawah Ijen.

 Obviously we always have plenty of empty space on our pick up truck and as a result we work hard to fill up all the empty space with your old clothes.
 We are certain that in your wardrobe you have plenty of linen that you have not worn for the past 12 months, making it an absolute nuisance to keep them any longer.
 They get dusty moldy and for certain they are badly out of fashion.
 As you very well know , we always run out of storage areas and periodic clearing is always most welcome.
 Please keep in mind that the mining area for the sulfur is at an elevation of 1500 meters over sea level and as such nights can be bitterly cold.
 This again means that even winter or baby clothes are most welcome.
 Unfortunately ball room dresses are not of much use……